 Try to arrive 10–15 minutes early for your first appointment.
-This will give you time to fill out any health history forms, make sure your contact information is up to date, and sign up for FollowMyHealth @ MITMedical, our online patient portal.
+This will give you time to fill out any health history forms and make sure your contact information is up to date.

 Your routine checkup (or physical exam) will be with your primary care provider (PCP).
 If you don’t have a PCP, you’ll need to select one before making your appointment (and remember, you can change your PCP at any time for any reason).
 Here’s what you need to know:

 - Plan ahead.
 Appointments for routine checkups need to be made ahead of time.
 If you are sick or hurt, we will see you right away, but routine checkups are scheduled weeks, and sometimes months, in advance.

 - Call your PCP’s office directly to make the appointment.
 Or if you have an active HealthELife account, you can request an appointment online.

 - If you’re a student or an affiliate, routine checkups are covered only under the MIT Student Extended Insurance Plan or the MIT Affiliate Extended Insurance Plan.